 Insurance Pricing Models – Building a Better Insurance Pricing Process 📊

 Today’s insurance pricing models are no longer a cost-plus game.
-Insurance companies must learn to adapt to new technological, market, and consumer complexities with better, more dynamic pricing if they want to maintain competitive advantage in the industry.
+Insurance companies must learn to adapt to new technological, market, and consumer complexities with better, more dynamic pricing if they want to maintain a competitive advantage in the industry.

 In this article, we will discuss 6 steps that insurers can take to improve both insurance pricing strategy and price realisation.
 We call these actions the six processes to pricing power in insurance.

 But, before we jump into the process, let’s take a little look at how insurance pricing works and what it actually is.

 What is unit pricing in insurance?

 Rate making, or insurance pricing, is the rate of charges or premiums set by the insurance companies.
 The benefit of rate making is to ensure a fair and adequate premium for the clients, given the stiff competition in the insurance sector.

 A rate “is the price per unit of insurance for each exposure unit, which is the unit of measurement used in insurance pricing” whereas in pure premium “refers to that portion of that rate needed to pay losses and loss-adjustment expenses”.

 Loading is the amount needed to cover other expenses like sale expenses and allow room for profit.

 Technology disruptors revising insurance pricing strategy

 Like on-time before, the internet and new insurance platforms provide us with an insight on how to more effectively match a product choice with our unique needs and willingness to pay; we are the new insurance broker.

 Insurance pricing is now more effective and value-transparent.
 Though technology consumers have become much more informed and price-savvy, they are more receptive to new price policies, offers as well as aware of security, mobility, and different types of coverage.
 All of these learnings, innovations and policies have in turn created the need for new price policies and dynamic pricing structures.